 All petrol and diesel fuels sold in the UK are required to contain a certain percentage of biofuel in order to help meet wider emissions targets.
 So biofuels may be more commonplace than you first thought.

 The current formulation of regular unleaded petrol sold in the UK is E10, this code indicates that the fuel contains up to 10 per cent bioethanol.
 Some premium fuels are still produced using the older formulation known as E5, indicating up to five per cent of the biofuel is used.
 Meanwhile, diesel sold in the UK contains up to seven per cent biodiesel.
 It’s marked as B7 across all forecourts in the country.

 What are biofuels?

-Unlike fossil fuels, which are the result of a process that takes millions of years, biofuels are made from renewable sources of carbon that have been harvested recently.
-So think along the lines of plants, trees, crops, grass or agricultural waste.
+Biofuels are made from renewable sources of carbon that have been harvested recently.
+So think along the lines of plants, trees, grass or agricultural waste.

 How are biofuels made?

 There are two types of biofuel used in cars: bioethanol and biodiesel.
 Bioethanol is formed by breaking down the cells of living organisms into sugars, which are then fermented to produce ethanol; a type of alcohol.
 It can also be made by extracting starch from plants like maize and wheat, which in turn can be used to make sugar.

 Biodiesel is made by combining vegetable oil or animal fat with alcohol.
 Good sources include rapeseed, soybeans, coconut, algae, palm oil and jatropha plants.